StevenWingett/Bioinformatics_Computer_Cluster_Course/exercises.md

 4. Use the `sleep` command to suspend execution on your system for 10 seconds.

-5. Try the sleep command again, but stop the job once it has started and then `kill` it.
+5. Try the sleep command again, but stop the job once it has started.

-6. Try the sleep command once again, but this time background the job.
+6. Execute the sleep command for 60s, but this time background the job.
+Can you see the running sleep command with `ps` and `top`?

+7. Try again, but set the sleep to 100s.
+Suspend the command.
+Can you see the suspended command with `ps`?
+Now `kill` the sleep command.

 <hr>